transdigiware/blockchain/howto/ibp-console-build-network.md

 Whether you deploy components to a paid or free Kubernetes cluster, pay close attention to the resources at your disposal when you choose to deploy nodes and create channels.
 It is your responsibility to manage your Kubernetes cluster and deploy additional resources if necessary.
 While components will successfully deploy to an {{site.data.keyword.cloud_notm}} free cluster, the more components you add, the slower your components will run.
 For more information about component sizings and how the console interacts with your {{site.data.keyword.cloud_notm}} Kubernetes Service cluster, see [Allocating resources](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-iks-console-interaction).
 If you are using {{site.data.keyword.cloud_notm}} Private to deploy onto a different cloud provider, you will have to consult the documentation for that provider to learn how to monitor your resources there.

-If you are using an {{site.data.keyword.cloud_notm} Kubernetes service cluster, it is recommended that you provision  at least a 4CPU x 16GB RAM cluster to accommodate the components in this tutorial.
+If you are using an {{site.data.keyword.cloud_notm}} Kubernetes service cluster, it is recommended that you provision  at least a 4CPU x 16GB RAM cluster to accommodate the components in this tutorial.
 {: tip}